stackabletech/integration-tests/README.md

     ./create_test_cluster.py --kind --operator trino superset=0.3.0

 IMPORTANT: The script might ask you to set environment variables that are needed for the integration tests!

+## Set up a test kind-cluster with monitoring

+This will install the [Prometheus Operator](https://prometheus-operator.dev) and a general ServiceMonitor to scrape metrics as described [here](https://docs.stackable.tech/home/monitoring.html).

+Example

+    ./create_test_cluster.py --debug --kind --prometheus --operator trino

 ## Run KUTTL tests